Mappa mundi

 A mappa mundi (Latin /la/; plural = mappae mundi; mappemonde; mappemond) is any medieval European map of the world.
 Such maps range in size and complexity from simple schematic maps 1 in or less across to elaborate wall maps, the largest of which to survive to modern times, the Ebstorf map, was around 3.5 m in diameter.
 The term derives from the Medieval Latin words mappa (cloth or chart) and mundus (world).

 Around 1,100 mappae mundi are known to have survived from the Middle Ages.
-Of these, some 900 are found illustrating manuscript books and the remainder exist as stand-alone documents.
+Of these, some 900 are found in illustrated manuscript books and the remainder exist as stand-alone documents.